 Read about the many health benefits of eating pineapple, including how it can help you lose weight, boost immunity and how many calories and carbs pineapple has.

 Don't let its spiny skin or sweet flesh fool you.
-Pineapple is a nutrient-packed, versatile fruit that can offer you a variety of health benefits-and be a delicious part of many dishes, from savory to sweet.
+Pineapple is a versatile tropical fruit packed with vitamins and minerals that can offer you a variety of health benefits and be a delicious part of many dishes, from savory to sweet.

 Pineapple is rich in vitamin C, manganese, copper and folate.
 The other nutrition stats on pineapple are impressive too.

 One cup contains:

 - 79 mg vitamin C

 Pineapple can boost bone health, help you shed belly fat, and offer immune support when you're trying to fend off bad bacteria.
 Here, more about the many health benefits of eating pineapple, plus yummy ways to incorporate it into your diet.